 - True hives are raised, itchy, larger than dime-sized, come and go, move around the body, and change shape and size.
-True hives are uncomfortable.
-Ask if the rash bothered the child. - Keep in mind that many parents refer to any rash as "hives."
+True hives are the child. - Keep in mind that many parents refer to any rash as "hives."
 Get a description every time. - A viral exanthem is typically diffuse, fine, pinpoint red dots and can be dense, coalesced, larger raised lesions.
-The rash typically covers the face and chest but can cover the whole body.
+The rash typically covers the body.
 The rash typically worsens and takes days to clear.